simplicitesoftware/docs/content/CTG_50_docs/CTG_80_authentication/LSN_60_keycloak/keycloak.md

 - `field`: optional to set a User field with the userinfo value
 - `transform`: optional to change the value with a simple mapped value
 - `param`: optional to add a user's system parameter
-- `groups` : optional list of paths to specify where the user's responsibilities are listed
+- `groups`: optional list of paths to specify where the user's responsibilities are listed
+- `whitelist`: optional list of allowed groups (to exclude all other groups from user-info), syntax supports the wildcard `*`

+For instance, `"groups": [ "realm.roles", "groups", "group.name" ]` means that userinfo contains:
+- path within objects: `"realms": { "roles": [ "PROFILE1", "PROFILE2" ] }`
+- array of groups `"groups": [ "GROUP1", "GROUP2" ]`
+- or a single name `"group": { name: "GROUP3" }`

 The `groups` mapping rule indicates a list of path in the userinfo containing a group or a list of groups to add to user's responsibilities.
 When this `groups` rule is specified, the user synchronization thru API will not be used, so the userinfo must contains all the granted groups on each logon.